Nummela (Vihti)

 Nummela ([ˈnumːelɑ]) is the largest urban agglomeration and municipality seat of Vihti municipality in Southern Finland.
 Nummela is located in a triangle between highways 1, 2 and 25, 44 km northwest from the capital Helsinki, 19 km northeast from the city of Lohja and 6 km southwest from Ojakkala, the third largest settlement in Vihti.
 Population of Nummela's urban area is around 13 500 and population within its post code is around 15 000.

 Nummela has an airport (ICAO: EFNU) that is suitable for gliding.
+One of Microsoft's data centers, the Vihti Data Center, is planned for Nummela.

+Nummela is home of the most accurate geodetic baseline in the world; it is 864 m long and is used to make maps, bridges and dams, even in foreign countries.